 The WDSC Technical Tours provide you the opportunity to visit several notable distilleries and a bottling plant in the Kingdom of Fife.
-You can choose to see either the large scale operations of the impressive Diageo Cameronbridge distillery and Leven Bottling Plant or alternatively explore two local craft scale distilleries.
+You can choose to see either the large scale operations of the impressive Diageo Cameronbridge distillery and Leven Bottling Plant or alternatively explore two of the newest built scotch malt distilleries in Fife.
 This large scale/craft split is new for the 2020 Conference and aims to provide you with scales that may reflect your aspirations or current practice.
 Both tour options will include lunch and will cost £36 (£30.00 + VAT).
 The technical tours can be booked as part of the conference registration process.

 As these are operational sites, PPE will be required and we ask during registration to provide your shoe size.
 Other PPE requirements will be provided by the organisers as part of the trip.